Artur Schnabel: Leschetizky years

 Schnabel studied under Leschetizky's tutelage for seven years, between 1891 and 1897.
-Co-students of Leschetizky during that period included Ossip Gabrilowitsch, Mark Hambourg, and Ignaz Friedman.
+Fellow students of Leschetizky during that period included Ossip Gabrilowitsch, Mark Hambourg, and Ignaz Friedman.

 Initially, for his first year under Leschetizky, Schnabel was given rigorous preparatory technical tuition from Anna Yesipova (Leschetizky's second wife and a famous pianist in her own right) and also from Malwine Brée, who was Leschetizky's assistant.
 From age ten, he participated in all of Leschetizky's classes.

 Following a failed initial approach to Anton Bruckner, Schnabel studied music theory and composition under Eusebius Mandyczewski.
 Mandyczewski was an assistant to Johannes Brahms, and through him Schnabel was introduced to Brahms' circle.
 He often was in the great composer's presence.
 The young Schnabel once heard Brahms play in a performance of his first piano quartet; for all the missed notes, said Schnabel, it "was in the true grand manner."

 Schnabel made his official concert debut in 1897, at the Bösendorfer-Saal in Vienna.
 Later that same year, he gave a series of concerts in Budapest, Prague and Brno.